-1. Outfielder Marty Cordova, who played for the Indians in 2001, missed time with the Orioles the following season because he scorched his face in a tanning bed and was ordered by doctors to avoid direct sunlight.
+3. Outfielder Marty Cordova missed time with the Orioles in 2002 because he scorched his face in a tanning bed and was ordered by doctors to avoid direct sunlight.
 Standing in the sun from February through September apparently didn't give him the glow he sought.

 8. In Atlanta one year, utility infielder Randy Johnson dislocated his thumb putting on his socks and spent six weeks on the disabled list.